danionescu0/robot-camera-platform/README.md

 - From our selected contour we apply "minEnclosingCircle" and "moments" to get the coordonates of a circle that will best enclose our largest colored object

-For the code you ca view "ColoredObjectDetector.py" file
+For the code see "ColoredObjectDetector.py" file

 **2. face recognition**